Aygran/PowerShell-Infrastructure/README.md

 also for others to use when they run into issues or need a problem solved.
 I can't count the number of times someone on the internet's script saved me hours of time and headache!

+# Exchange Mail Tracking Report -
+  Was asked a few times this week about looking up smtp messages traversing our exchange.
+After about the 6th time of this unusual request, I decided to put this together so it can generate reports after some basic information.
+This does only work with on-premise exchange.
+But a user inputs their admin credentials, the script creates a new exchange PS Session, then the user puts in what sender and recipient they're looking for and if they want a report generated.
+There isn't a timeframe setup since it would have been too weird from a syntax point of view taking that input and having users input it correctly so it just grabs the most recent stuff up to whatever you keep on your exchange logs.
+This script also uses the ImportExcel module, it's really great for generating reports.
+  However, the setup here is very basic.

 # pwTool -
 ![image](https://github.com/user-attachments/assets/89df6434-65eb-4bd5-ba60-c0ffb458cd3f)